shamblett/a2a/README.md

 * The Send Message client method can be configured as blocking or non-blocking.
 The client supports selection of this however the server will always treat the request as blocking.
-* SSE event handling is not fully supported as defined in the specification, SSE events are not streamed back to the client as they occur, they are sent back to the client in a single RPC response.
-An [issue](https://github.com/evandersondev/darto/issues/22) has been raised on Darto to address this.
-The server implementation will be updated when this issue is resolved.